qLethon/bitmex_simple_websocket/README.md

 # bitmex_simple_websocket

-This is simple library for receiving realtime data from the BitMEX API.
+This is simple library for receiving realtime data from the [BitMEX WebSocket API](https://www.bitmex.com/app/wsAPI "Title").

 ## Installation